 While most babies are born healthy, approximately 3-5% will be affected with certain birth defects or genetic conditions.
 In all pregnancies, tests are offered that can tell if the pregnancy may be at high risk for a condition called a chromosome abnormality.
 Decisions about testing in pregnancy are personal.
 Some choose not to have any testing done.
 Others find the information from testing to be helpful.
-We have made this booklet to provide some information on the tests that are available to you.
+We have made this booklet to give some information on the tests available.
 We hope that having this information and discussing it with your OB/GYN provider will help you to decide whether this testing makes sense for you and your family.